yyolk/kraken/README.md

   * Initial release.

 ## TODO
-* adjust gh-pages for sass version of kraken
+[] adjust gh-pages for mixins
-* convert each of the add-ons to SASS and have them in a subdir
-* create sub-trees for each add-on
+[] convert the rest of the add-ons to SASS and have them in a subdir [] finish creating sub-trees for each add-on

 ## License
 Kraken is free to use under the [MIT License](http://gomakethings.com/mit/).